valentinjahanmanesh/TipSee/README.md

 ## License

 TipSee is available under the MIT license.
-See the LICENSE file for more info.
+See the LICENSE file for more info. the demo's design is something that i've took from dribbble and is blong to https://dribbble.com/harshgopal